 To provide a "community voice" for staff and board of nonprofits in the Valley, VNR each year conducts several activities that bring together nonprofit leadership with policymakers (including elected officials and their staffs) and community leaders, to discuss issues, policy decisions and legislation that affect the Valley nonprofit sector.
-One such activity is a major annual event co-hosted with MEND and presented at the MEND Center in Pacoima, the MENDing Poverty Conference - Southern California's largest annual conference focused on services for people living in poverty.
-For more information on past conferences, see the annual outcome reports in the corresponding sections on this page.
+For 11 years, one such activity was a major annual event co-hosted with MEND and presented at the MEND Center in Pacoima, the MENDing Poverty Conference.
+For more information on these conferences, see the annual outcome reports in the corresponding sections on this page.

 Annual MENDing Poverty Conference

 The 11th Annual MENDing Poverty Conference was held Wednesday, June 6, 2018 at the headquarters of MEND - Meet Each Need with Dignity in Pacoima.
 Focused on nonprofit social enterprises, the conference was attended by over 100 people.
 It opened with keynote speaker Jan Perry, Director, Economic & Workforce Development Department, City of Los Angeles.
 She talked about the LA RISE program, and offered observations about how nonprofits need to think about and act on social enterprise efforts.
 Workshop speakers then shared their organization's experiences with social enterprises - and each also addressed a special topic:

 - David Sall, Director of Operations, Chrysalis, "Equity and Opportunities for Entry-Level and Hard-to-Employ Workers"